ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-20-AmazonInterview.md

 Leaders listen attentively, speak candidly, and treat others respectfully.
 They are vocally self-critical, even when doing so is awkward or embarrassing.
 Leaders do not believe their or their team’s body odour smells of perfume.
 They benchmark themselves and their teams against the best.

 ## Tell me a time when you earned trust of a group.
-S: With very low GPA 2.7.
+ing the the knS: With very low GPA 2.7.
 It's incredible to get hired that time.
 T: Get the thing done on time.
 A: Ask right answer.
-Keep following the the topic.
+Keep followHow's
+I believe to make mistake and honest to knowledge is key to becoming better.
+In the beginning, the the topic.
 Talk to everyone.
-R: I still contact with them, the CEO write recommendation letter for me, even though he knew I was leaving at that time.
+R: I still contact with them, the CEO write recommendation letter for me, even though eam leader didn't trust me on dealing the problem.
+I'm one say I don't know for 50% time.
+After days co-work, they knew I was leaving at that time.

+# ow how I'm working on.

-# 12. Dive Deep
+12. Dive Deep
 Leaders operate at all levels, stay connected to the details, audit frequently, and are skeptical when metrics and anecdote differ.
 No task is beneath them.

+## ---
-## Tell me about a time when you had to dive deep into the data and the results you achieved?
+Tell me about a time when you had to dive deep into the data and the results you achieved?
 S: The ecnomist versus the people's feeling versus the
 T: To know who's correct
 A: To compare the number according to the same reoscurece.
 Re-implement the way they are doing.